f5devcentral/f5-agility-labs-threat-stack/docs/class1/Threat Stack Cloud Security Platform.rst

 *Challenge 2 How To Review A Threat Stack Environment*

-Using the information acquired above, start developing context on the ifnrastructure by reviewing the **servers** page.
+Using the information acquired above, start developing context on the infrastructure by reviewing the **servers** page.

 1. Review an Agent
 2. Review AWS EC2 Inventory